InfiniteBlueGX/WarcSearcher/README.md

 # WarcSearcher
-A Python tool that performs regex searching iteratively over the contents of warc.gz files.
+A Python tool that performs regex keyword searching iteratively over the contents of warc.gz files.

 ## Setup
 ### Parameters